All Episodes

 I think they're phonies.

-I mean, if you look at the organizations they have set up to do away with their enemies like media matters for America, the people they deal with and so forth, they're they're a destructive couple of people who get to hide behind the public face, a good old boy and uh early feminist icon and so forth.
+I mean, if you look at the organizations they have set up to do away with their enemies, like Media Matters for America, the people they deal with and so forth, they're a destructive couple of people who get to hide behind the public face and good old boy and early feminist icon and so forth.

 But even with all that, I have to struggle here to be interested in Hillary Clinton every day.

-But Rush, but Rush, I know you're saying she may be elected pre.
+But Rush, but Rush, I know you're saying, she may be elected president.

 That's what I'm talking.